rackerlabs/technical-blog/_posts/2019-12-2-nervous-about-converting-from-classic-to-lightning-learn-from-this-companys-success.md

 ogDescription: "We recently worked with the Stow Company, to ensure they were fully prepared for their Lightning conversion and that there were no interruptions to the level of customer service they were able to provide. "
 ---

-We know that change is never easy&mdash;and if your company has been using Salesforce&reg; Classic for some time, you may be nervous about switching to the new-and-improved Lightning.
+We know that change is never easy&mdash;and if your company has been using Salesforce&reg; Classic for some time, you might be nervous about switching to the new-and-improved Lightning.
 Even if you have heard about all [the benefits of converting](https://developer.rackspace.com/blog/five-benefits-of-moving-to-salesforce-lightning/) (access to new functionality, increased productivity, and much more) you might still be on the fence.

 <!-- more -->

 ![]({% asset_path 2019-12-2-nervous-about-converting-from-classic-to-lightning-learn-from-this-companys-success/picture1.png %})

 At Rackspace, we specialize in helping our clients succeed with the right technology solutions; we have helped many businesses make the change from Classic to Lightning.
-We understand your trepidation, and it is true that this process will take planning and conscious effort to be successful&mdash;but that is exactly what we are here to help you with.
+We understand your trepidation, and it is true that this process will take planning and conscious effort to be successful&mdash;but that is what we are here to help you with.

 We recently worked with [The Stow Company](http://www.thestowcompany.com), to help them fully prepare for their Lightning conversion and avoid any interruptions to the level of service they were able to provide to their customers.
 The Stow Company was extremely satisfied with their experience working with Rackspace both during and after their Lightning implementation.